Liftric/cognito-idp/README.md

 ## License

-Auth is available under the MIT license.
+Cognito-idp is available under the MIT license.
 See the LICENSE file for more info.